 What’s interesting is that I gave my referral code to three friends, and none of them bothered to sign up to earn extra money, even if I told them I’d split the proceeds.
 All have nice cars (VW GTI, BMW 535i, and Porsche Cayenne), but none of them can afford a median priced single family home in San Francisco.
 Their house-to-car ratio for measuring fiscal responsibility is out of whack!

-They bitch and moan about the cost of housing, and one of them would rather let three of his doubles players wait for 45 minutes because he didn’t want to pay $3.25/hour for parking!
+They bitch and moan about the cost of housing.
+One of them would rather let three of his doubles players wait for 45 minutes because he didn’t want to pay $3.25/hour for parking!
 The person who did accept my referral code was my business partner.
 And she was smart to make me drive for her while she collected her $200 bonus for just being.

-I’ve come to the conclusion that too many people are either too proud to make extra money, too lazy or simply don’t have the money making DNA in them to get ahead financially.
+I’ve come to the conclusion that too many people are either too proud to make extra money or too lazy.
+They don’t want it bad enough.
 Unless you have some physical or mental malady or come from a broken family, it’s hard to except so many excuses when there’s so much opportunity now.

 Remember this: It takes effort to see the sunrise.

 Please don’t complain when others buy nice things, retire early, travel abroad, and live in fabulous places.
-Chances are high they earned it.
-They stay on top of their net worth and work towards a financial plan.
-You should sign up for Personal Capital for free.
-Not only can you track your net worth, but you can x-ray your investments for excessive fees, and run cash flow simulations for retirement.
+They stayed on top of their net worth and work towards a financial plan.

 Every single goal achiever put in plenty of sacrifice.
-If you want to be free, put in the extra work today, and every day until you get there!
+If you want to be free, put in the extra work today.
 If not, I guess you can blame me or Obama.
 But blaming won’t get you anywhere.